 Ambition Is Evil: He wanted to rule all of Shuggazoom, and that earned him a one-way ticket to a Face-Heel Turn (also to solitary confinement on a space prison).

-Jerkass: Was said to be this even before his Face-Heel Turn; this is proven when it's shown how he crossed the Moral Event Horizonby torturing Nova while he was still considered a good guy.
+Jerkass: Was said to be this even before his Face-Heel Turn and this is proven when it's shown how he crossed the Moral Event Horizonby torturing Nova while he was still considered a good guy.
 He even seemed to be this while the Robots Monkeys were just regular monkeys in the care of the Alchemist.

 Meaningful Name: Mandarin is the name of a type of orange.
 Also doubles because he became a subordinate/student of the Skeleton King and the name means "advisor to the king".